Ryan-B1yth/hr-application/README.md

 ### User Stories
 - First time visitor goals:
-  - To be able to intuitively navigate the program and complete tasks easily and quickely.
+  - To be able to intuitively navigate the program and complete tasks easily and quickly.

 - Returning visitor goals
   - To learn how the program operates, navigate and control data faster and easier over time.